Enron: Misleading financial accounts

-Enron grew wealthy due largely to marketing, promoting power, and having a high stock price.
 Enron was named "America's Most Innovative Company" by Fortune for six consecutive years, from 1996 to 2001.
 It was on the Fortunes "100 Best Companies to Work for in America" list during 2000, and had offices that were stunning in their opulence.
 Enron was hailed by many, including labor and the workforce, as an overall great company, praised for its large long-term pensions, benefits for its workers, and extremely effective management until the exposure of its corporate fraud.

 The first analyst to question the company's success story was Daniel Scotto, an energy market expert at BNP Paribas, who issued a note in August 2001 entitled Enron: All stressed up and no place to go which encouraged investors to sell Enron stocks, although he only changed his recommendation on the stock from "buy" to "neutral".

 As was later discovered, many of Enron's recorded assets and profits were inflated, wholly fraudulent, or nonexistent.
 One example was in 1999 when Enron promised to repay Merrill Lynch's investment with interest to show a profit on its books.
 Debts and losses were put into entities formed offshore that were not included in the company's financial statements; other sophisticated and arcane financial transactions between Enron and related companies were used to eliminate unprofitable entities from the company's books.

-The company's most valuable asset and the largest source of honest income, the 1930s-era Northern Natural Gas company, was eventually purchased by a group of Omaha investors who relocated its headquarters to their city; it is now a unit of Warren Buffett's Berkshire Hathaway Energy.
+The company's most valuable asset and the largest source of stable income, the 1930s-era Northern Natural Gas company, was eventually purchased by a group of Omaha investors who relocated its headquarters to their city; it is now a unit of Warren Buffett's Berkshire Hathaway Energy.
 NNG was established as collateral for a $2.5 billion capital infusion by Dynegy Corporation when Dynegy was planning to buy Enron.
 When Dynegy examined Enron's financial records carefully, they repudiated the deal and dismissed their CEO, Chuck Watson.
 The new chairman and CEO, the late Daniel Dienstbier, had been president of NNG and an Enron executive at one time and was forced out by Ken Lay.
 Dienstbier was an acquaintance of Warren Buffett.
 NNG continues to be profitable now.